 Changing the Discount Rate

-Borrowing from the Fed is an alternative to borrowing in the federal funds market for commercial banks that find themselves short of required reserves.
-This option created the opportunity for the Fed to more actively conduct monetary policy by raising or lowering the discount rate.
-If the central bank raises the discount rate, then commercial banks will reduce their borrowing of reserves from the Fed, and instead borrow from the federal funds market, or for more serious needs, call in loans to replace those reserves.
-The net effects of raising the discount rate will be a decrease in the amount of reserves in the banking system.
-Fewer reserves will support fewer loans; the money supply will fall and market interest rates will rise.
+So, the third traditional method for conducting monetary policy is to raise or lower the discount rate.
+If the central bank raises the discount rate, then commercial banks will reduce their borrowing of reserves from the Fed, and instead call in loans to replace those reserves.
+Since fewer loans are available, the money supply falls and market interest rates rise.
 If the central bank lowers the discount rate it charges to banks, the process works in reverse.